sphinx-labs/chugsplash-foundry/README.md

 1. [Getting Started](https://github.com/chugsplash/chugsplash-foundry/blob/main/docs/getting-started.md): Take your first steps with ChugSplash's Foundry plugin.
 2. [ChugSplash File](https://github.com/chugsplash/chugsplash/blob/develop/docs/chugsplash-file.md): Detailed explanation of the file where you deploy and upgrade a project.
 3. [Variables Reference](https://github.com/chugsplash/chugsplash/blob/develop/docs/variables.md): Explains how to assign values to every variable type in a ChugSplash file.
+4. [Using ChugSplash on Live Networks](https://github.com/chugsplash/chugsplash/blob/develop/docs/live-network.md): Instructions for using ChugSplash to deploy or upgrade a project on a live network.

 ## Supported Networks